 You might want to include headings specific to the type of template you are creating.
 For example, a Problem/Solution template might include sections for the problem, the conditions, and the steps for the solution.Tip: Check out this discussion for template ideas: Do you use a template to author your knowledge base content.

-- Select a Section for the template.
+- In Publish in section select a section for the template.

 New articles based on this template will be created in the section you specify, unless an agent manually changes the section.
 Agents can create new articles in any section where they have permission (see Allowing agents to add, edit, and delete articles).
 The template does not restrict agents to publishing in a specific section.